 First of all, lets not pretend ANY popsicle is healthy, even ones made from pure juice with no added sugar, ok?
 If you want healthy, eat the whole fruit, in moderation, with the fiber intact.
 (Frozen grapes are a wonderful treat!
 Frozen bananas on a stick go over very well with kids.)

-Can we say some popsicles made from fruit are better for you, perhaps, than other treats.
+Can we say some popsicles are not as bad for you as, perhaps, than other treats.
 Yeah.
 I’ll go with that.
 Are you likely to have less additives in a homemade pop?
 Oh, yeah.
-And do homemade popsicles with fruit have a lot of antioxidants, vitamins, minerals and fiber? definitely yeah.
+And do homemade popsicles with fruit have a lot of antioxidants, vitamins, minerals and fiber?
+Definitely yeah.

 Here are the values for a Lemon Buttermilk Popsicle: Cal 103; cal from fat: 4.45 (4%); tot fat: .55g; chol: 2.21mg; sod 58.73; tot carb: 24.95; fib 1.02g; sug 22.6g; prot 2.08g.